department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill/financial-hardship.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div class="va-introtext">
-If you're struggling because of life situations like losing your job, having a sudden decrease in income, or having increases in out-of-pocket family health care expenses, we can help.
-Learn how to request financial hardship assistance to manage current VA copay debt, or to request an exemption from future copays.
+If you're struggling because of life situations like losing your job, having a sudden decrease in income, or having an increase in out-of-pocket family health care expenses, we can help.
+You can request financial hardship assistance to manage your current VA copay debt or request an exemption from future copays.

 </div>